PSU Student Involvement

-Undergraduate and graduate students are involved with TREC and the NITC program in a number of ways.
+Students at PSU are involved with TREC and our NITC program in a number of ways:

-Through STEP and WTS student groups, students develop their academic and professional lives, forging relationships between transportation students and professionals in different disciplines at PSU and other universities.
+Through the on-campus Students in Transportation Engineering & Planning (STEP) and professional development organization WTS Portland, students can develop their academic and professional lives through forging relationships between transportation students and professionals.

-Students hear from speakers from around the region and country at the Friday Transportation Seminar.
+Weekly, throughout the school year, students hear from PSU Transportation faculty as well as speakers from around the region and country at the Friday Transportation Seminar

 Joseph Totten of Portland State University was one of two students awarded the ITE Oregon Bill Kloos scholarship for the 2016-2017 school year.
 Totten works as a graduate research assistant for Kelly Clifton and will serve as the vice president of STEP for the 2017-2018 school year.
 This scholarship is offered by the Oregon Section of ITE and the Bill Kloos Scholarship Fund to provide financial assistance to students pursuing degrees in transportation engineering or other related fields.
 It is named after William C. Kloos, who was the Signals and Street Light Manager at the City of Portland for 25 years.
 Bill was a talented leader, innovative problem solver and mentor to many throughout his career.
 One of Bill’s unique talents was public speaking and presenting technical information to a wide range of audiences.
 This scholarship was developed in order to promote the innovative thinking and communication skills of the future transportation professionals.
 Creative applications were encouraged, and Totten delivered that with his entry, "The Roundabout Song."